Loan FAQs

 Generally, loans with shorter terms are less risky for lenders and come with lower rates.

-From reputable lenders, personal loan interest rates range between 5 percent and 40 percent.
+From reputable lenders, personal loan interest rates range between 5% and 40%.

 Unemployment benefits in most states last 26 weeks (six months), and you probably won’t get a term exceeding that.